PranavSonar/Django-AdminLTE-Integration/README.md

 # Django-AdminLTE-Integration
-AdminLTE administration template integrated in Django
+AdminLTE administration theme integrated in Django

 ### Version used: